 In optimum conditions, the pile naturally heats from within, caused by the bacterial activity, and the various organisms convert the materials to earthy compost.
 This can take weeks or months.

-Compost is so valuable and it’s a total bummer to send food waste to landfills where it rots and attracts vermin—and may be illegal.
-If you have long winters like we do here, that’s a lot of potential compost wasted!
+Compost is so valuable and itโs a total bummer to send food waste to landfills where it rots and attracts verminโand may be illegal.
+If you have long winters like we do here, thatโs a lot of potential compost wasted!

 How can I speed up winter composting?

-If you really want to speed things up, first, it’s the same as summer composting: always finely chop anything you add to the pile.
+Here are some best practices.
+Just like summer composting: always finely chop anything you add to the pile.
 The smaller the bits, the faster they can break down.

 Next, if you have an open compost pile, a bigger mass of greens and browns is better for heat, so make it as big as you can in winter.

 If you have room, an open compost pile at least 6x6x6-feet should have enough mass to counter the winter cold.
-It’s the warmth within the pile that encourages the microbes (and everything else) to get busy and transform into compost.
+Itโs the warmth within the pile that encourages the microbes (and everything else) to get busy and transform into compost.

 A tarp can also help keep heat in and prevent the pile from getting too soggy.